Mary Mowry House

-In 2021 it was the goal of Revive the Roots to secure the Mary Mowry House as a base of operations through purchase from the Smithfield Municipal Land Trust.
-Ownership of the Mary Mowry House would ensure that the community gardens, walking trails and outdoor facilities will continue to be maintained by on-site members of the organization and volunteers, and that the house will remain a site for education and land stewardship.
+In 2019 it was announced that the Smithfield Land Trust would make plans to sell the Mary Mowry House.
+In 2021 we made it our goal to secure the Mary Mowry House as a base of operations through purchase from the Smithfield Land Trust.
+Our ownership of the Mary Mowry House would ensure that the community gardens, walking trails and outdoor facilities will continue to be maintained by Revive the Roots and that the house will remain a site for education and land stewardship.

-After working with the Smithfield Land Trust and the Smithfield Town Council to gain the opportunity to purchase the house the organization was granted 6 months to acquire funds to complete the purchase.
-With this goal we rallied support from our community raising almost $100,000 in direct donations.
-With the support from our community donors, a generous grant from the Champlin Foundation and the June Rockwell Levy Foundation we were still short of the $450,000 sales price.
+After working with the Smithfield Land Trust and the Smithfield Town Council to gain the opportunity to purchase, we were granted six months to acquire funds.
+We rallied support from our community raising almost $100,000 in direct donations.
+With this support from and generous grants from the Champlin Foundation and the June Rockwell Levy Foundation we were still short of the $450,000 sales price.
 By working with the Rhode Island Foundation and their Impact Investing Program we were able to secure a loan for the remaining amount.
+Our donors' annual pledges continue to help us make loan payments.
+It is because of this support that we are able to care for the house as well as the 28 acre Mowry Commons and provide programs, events and education to our community.

-Next steps include, repairing the roof and chimney, improvements of the plumbing systems and basement, and enhancements to parking, public access trails, and gardens.
-Preserve Rhode Island continues to offer assistance and support as part of their duty as holders of a Preservation Easement attached to the Mary Mowry House.
-This easement ensures that values, views, and historical features of the house will be protected in perpetuity.
+Preserve Rhode Island continues to offer assistance and support as holders of a Preservation Easement attached to the Mary Mowry House.
+This easement ensures that the historic features of the house will be protected in perpetuity.

-In 2021 it was the goal of Revive the Roots to secure the Mary Mowry House as a base of operations through purchase from the Smithfield Municipal Land Trust.
-Ownership of the Mary Mowry House would ensure that the community gardens, walking trails and outdoor facilities will continue to be maintained by on-site members of the organization and volunteers, and that the house will remain a site for education and land stewardship.
+In 2019 it was announced that the Smithfield Land Trust would make plans to sell the Mary Mowry House.
+In 2021 we made it our goal to secure the Mary Mowry House as a base of operations through purchase from the Smithfield Land Trust.
+Our ownership of the Mary Mowry House would ensure that the community gardens, walking trails and outdoor facilities will continue to be maintained by Revive the Roots and that the house will remain a site for education and land stewardship.

-After working with the Smithfield Land Trust and the Smithfield Town Council to gain the opportunity to purchase the house the organization was granted 6 months to acquire funds to complete the purchase.
-With this goal we rallied support from our community raising almost $100,000 in direct donations.
-With the support from our community donors, a generous grant from the Champlin Foundation and the June Rockwell Levy Foundation we were still short of the $450,000 sales price.
+After working with the Smithfield Land Trust and the Smithfield Town Council to gain the opportunity to purchase, we were granted six months to acquire funds.
+We rallied support from our community raising almost $100,000 in direct donations.
+With this support from and generous grants from the Champlin Foundation and the June Rockwell Levy Foundation we were still short of the $450,000 sales price.
 By working with the Rhode Island Foundation and their Impact Investing Program we were able to secure a loan for the remaining amount.
+Our donors' annual pledges continue to help us make loan payments.
+It is because of this support that we are able to care for the house as well as the 28 acre Mowry Commons and provide programs, events and education to our community.

-Next steps include, repairing the roof and chimney, improvements of the plumbing systems and basement, and enhancements to parking, public access trails, and gardens.
-Preserve Rhode Island continues to offer assistance and support as part of their duty as holders of a Preservation Easement attached to the Mary Mowry House.
-This easement ensures that values, views, and historical features of the house will be protected in perpetuity.
+Preserve Rhode Island continues to offer assistance and support as holders of a Preservation Easement attached to the Mary Mowry House.
+This easement ensures that the historic features of the house will be protected in perpetuity.

 Who was Mary Mowry?